district10/blog/_posts/post-0086-game-of-throne-series.md

 First is the Master of Whisperers, Varys, sometimes called "the Spider", says the country must sometimes do vile, terrible, unfair, injustice things for the good of the realm.

 Then Grand Maester Pycelle, the old man over there, says if she leads a Dothraki army coming for us, more people will die.
 For us, assassinating Daenerys is not just wiser, but also kinder.
 This can save more people from dying in the possible war in the future.

 Lord Renly, Master of Laws, says "we should have them both killed years ago!"

 Last, Master of Laws, Petyr Baelish, known as the little finger, thinks it's not a big thing.
 Just get it over with and be done with it.
 Why not just kill this girl?

-No matter how, King Robert insist assassinating Daenerys.
-And Ned disagrees.
-Finally, Ned quited his job as the Hand of the King, and went away.
+No matter how, Ned resuses take any part in.
+Finally, he quited his job as the Hand of the King, and went away.

-Ned Stark is an honorable man, too good for this kind of vile thing.
-His discipline makes too straight to bend.
+He is an honorable man, too good for this kind of vile thing.
+His discipline makes him too straight to bend.

 Scene three.
 In the dungeon.
 Ned is arrested for treason, which of course is a made-up sentence.
 He has a conversation with Varys, the Spider.
 Varys wants Ned to confess his treason and kneel to the Queen.
 Ned?
 No!

-You want me to serve the woman who murdered my King, who butchered my men, who crippled my son?
-Ned will never proclaim Joffrey as the true heir.
+> You want me to serve the woman who murdered my King, who butchered my men,
+> who crippled my son?

+And he will never proclaim Joffrey as the true heir.
 Here you can see the conficts.
 Ned is too straight as a man, who will not yield to anything.
 Varys is more flexible and claims to serve the realm.

 Ned never take his life as some precious thing, and would not trade his honor for a few more years life.
-If you've seen some Spartacus-like films or something like that, you'll understand what these warriors, fighters, Gladiators treasure is glorious.
+If you've seen some Spartacus-like films, you'll understand what these warriors, fighters, Gladiators treasure is -- glorious.

-Then Ned continus, You grew up with actors.
+Then Ned continus,

+> You grew up with actors.
 You learned their craft and you learned it well.
+>

-But I grew up with soldiers, I learned how to die a long time ago.
-And in the end, Ned died.
+> But I grew up with soldiers, I learned how to die a long time ago.

+And finally he died.

-I really like this man and personality.
+I really like this man and his personality.
 But in my opinion, his death is not glorious or honorable at all.
 He died in a tragedy, died a terrible way.
 I would compare this straight man to three other characters.
 First is Clyde Shelton from The Law Abiding Citizen, second is David Gale from The Life of David Gale, third is Javert from the famous Les Miserable.
-Like Ned, they are all straight man.
-But they have different disteny.
+Like Ned, they are all straight and disciplined man.
+But they have different endings.

 Law Abiding Citizen tells a story of revenge.
 Two criminals broken into Clyde Shelton's house, killed his daughter, raped his wife, in front of him.
-Because the lawyer made a deal with the criminal, the criminals did not receive the deserved punishments.
+Because the lawyer made a deal with the criminals, the criminals did not receive the deserved punishments.
 So Clyde, used to be a law abiding citizen, decided to punish the two criminals in his own way.
 And beyond that, he wants to destroy the justice system.
-Finally he killed a series of people in the justice system.
-Comparing to Clyde, Ned Stark did not fight back, or maybe it's just he has no chance or possibility to do that.
+Finally he killed a series of people in the justice system and failed, and died.
+Comparing to Clyde Shelton, Ned Stark did not fight back.
+Or maybe it's just he has no chance or possibility to do that.

 The Life of David Gale.
 Gale is a professor and advocate to abanden the death penalty.
 But He and his coworkers can't persuade the mayer.
 So he faked a